yramon/edc/README.md

 We are currently working on a more general implementation where also the opposite is possible: explaining negatively predicted instances.
 For now, if you want to do so, you can use the multi-class implementation and use two binary classifiers (one for each target class).
 If you do this, then you can immediately explain negatively predicted instances.

 # Visualization of the (model-agnostic) SEDC algorithm
-This figure visualizes the SEDC algorithm and code (sedc-algorithm.py).
-To understand how the expand_and_prune() function works (in fn_sedc.py), see figure expand_and_prune.png in "img".
+The figure below shows how the SEDC algorithm works (sedc-algorithm.py).
+Moreover, the figure expand_and_prune.png in the folder "img" illustrates how the function expand_and_prune() works.

 <br>
 <img height="600" src="https://github.com/yramon/edc/blob/master/img/sedc-visualisation.png" />